Vatavuk/verano/README.md

 Verano provides convenient way to wire up dependencies without using reflections, type castings, annotations or component scan.
-It takes different approach to classic DI containers and relies on wiring dependencies through main entry point of application.
-To simplify/enhance the wiring process it provides a set of objects through user can declare dependencies and conditions.
+It takes different approach to classic DI containers and relies on wiring dependencies through a main entry point of an application.
+To simplify/enhance this wiring process it provides a set of objects through user can declare dependencies and conditions.

 Core features: